 Metro-Goldwyn-Mayer (MGM) offered Frank’s father a seven-year contract, but he turned it down.
 But later signed the movie contract.
 He rose to fame after appearing in the 1946 American film “No Leave, No Love.”
 He made a cross-country tour and broke box office records.

-Sugar Chile started performing in large venues and broke attendance records in Detroit and California.
+Sugar Chile started performing in large venues, breaking attendance records in Detroit and California.
 He received special permission to join the American Federation of Musicians in 1949, enabling him to record his first two Capitol Records singles, “Numbers Boogie” and “Caldonia,” which peaked on the Billboard R&B chart and became the organization’s youngest-ever member at the time.

 Frank played ‘Caldonia’ for President Harry S. Truman at the White House.
 He famously shouted, “How’m I Doin’, Mr. President?” which became his catchphrase.
 Truman gave him a big thumb’s up.